codecrafters-io/build-your-own-shell/stage_descriptions/base-02-cz2.md

-In this stage, you'll implement support for handling invalid commands in your shell.
+In this stage, you'll implement support for printing error messages for invalid commands.

 Example:

 ```
-$ invalid_command
+$ xyz
-invalid_command: command not found
+xyz: command not found
 ```

 For now, we'll treat all commands as "invalid".
 In later stages we'll handle executing "valid" commands like `echo`, `cd` etc.